The generalized uncertainty principle impact onto the black hole thermodynamic phase transition

-According to the previous works, one usually classifies the SC black hole as a large black hole and a small black hole depending on the two branches in Fig.~\ref{fig1}.
+According to the previous works, one can classify the SC black hole as a large black hole and a small black hole depending on the two branches in Fig.~\ref{fig1}.
 For confirming this viewpoint, it is necessary to study the thermodynamic stability of the black hole, which is determined by the heat capacity.
-Firstly, by using the first law of thermodynamics, the local energy is
+Firstly, by using the first law of thermodynamics, the local thermal energy is given by